googlefonts/variable-components-spec/variable-components-spec.md

 strictly necessary.
 1. A Variable Component axis is not exposed to the user, and there is no need for “user coordinates”: the composite will only ever use “normalized coordinates” to specify a design space location.
+Also: we don't consider ‘avar’-like functionality necessary here.
 1. A Variable Component axis is internally always referenced by its axis index.
 The “axis tag” is completely irrelevant.
 (Axis tags are only used for user interaction, and are not referenced anywhere in the font outside of the ‘fvar’ table.)
-1. The previous points lead to the conclusion that a single axis can be (re)used _for different purposes_ by _different base glyphs_.
+1. The previous points lead to the conclusion that a single axis can be (re)used for _different purposes_ by _different base glyphs_.
 The axis _identity_ is no longer attached to a function that is meaningful for the end user, or any specific meaning at all.
 For example, base glyph X may use axis #2 to implement “stretching”, but base glyph Y may use the same axis #2 to implement “bending”.